Jewelers Exchange Building

 Under construction on the site of Filene's Department Store, the Millennium Tower is a high-rise residential tower and the tallest...

 This coffee shop is...different.
 There are no comfy couches, but rather bleacher-style seating amid a minimalist Japanese aesthetic.
 The...

 Step up to the counter and place your order for one of Sam La Grassa’s signature sandwiches, then find a spot at the crowded communal...

 Jewelers Exchange Building information

 With over 100 jewelers, this historic building is the first stop for many would-be grooms.
-Some jewelers have retail space on the 1st floor; other less conspicuous artisans work upstairs.
-If you're overwhelmed by too many options, go to BRAG on the 2nd floor.
+Some jewelers have retail space on the 1st floor, other less conspicuous artisans work upstairs.
+If you're overwhelmed by too many options, go to Boston Ring and Gem (BRAG) on the 2nd floor.
 The Zargarian family has been designing and crafting the sparkly stuff for seven generations.